 CEP Institute volunteer hours can be documented and applied towards continuing education credit.
 It is possible to earn up to one credit hour for every hour volunteered, depending upon the nature of the volunteer activity.
 For more information about volunteering for the CEPI, click here.

 Many organizations offer CPE credit that may be considered for CE credit.
 However, CPE credit hours are based on a 50 minute hour, and CE credit is awarded for a 60 minute hour.
-Therefore, if a CEP submits an activity for CE that has been awarded 4 hours of CPE credit, the CEP can count 3.5 hours of CE for that activity.
+Therefore, if a CEP or ECA submits an activity for CE that has been awarded 4 hours of CPE credit, they can count 3.5 hours of CE for that activity.
 The formula for conversion is:

 (hours of CPE credit X 50 minutes)/60 minutes = CE hours